Notes on the Geography of Australia: Central Perth 2

 The 1897 Titles Office.
 It's very grand, but what's more deserving of grandeur than a repository of land records?
-The architect was George Temple Poole, appointed in 1885 with the title Colonial Architect.
+The architect was George Temple Poole, appointed in 1885 as Colonial Architect.
 His predecessor, Richard Jewell, had had to make do with the lumpish alternative of Superintendent of Public Works.
-No matter, as such he had managed to design Government House.
+Still, he had managed to design Government House.

 Jewell also designed what used to be the Government of Western Australia's office building.
 It operates now as a hotel with the weird name of Como the Treasury.
-Sounds like a cute animal in an animated movie.
+Sounds like a puppy in an animated movie.

 Same building, seen from around the corner and back on St. George's Terrace.
 Completed in 1874, the style is a blending of Victorian Second Empire, Georgian, and Free Classical.
 So says Apperly, though the label seems too complicated to be very helpful.

 Tudor Court's developer was Claude de Bernales, a wheeling and dealing Australian gold-mine promoter.
-He drew in a lot of eager British money, much of which left bitterly disappointed.
+He drew in a lot of eager British money, much of which went down a drain.